 I’m a self-taught photographer.
 I discovered my love of photography in college when a friend taught me how to develop my own black and white pictures in a darkroom on campus.
-Recently, I’ve begun to work more with video–a sign of the times.
-I completed a 20 minute video in 2013 to raise awareness of best practices in the care of orphaned and vulnerable children, and I am developing a website to continue my advocacy in this area.
-(Watch for a link when the video and website launch in May, 2013.)
+Later I learned to work with video.
+My most extensive video project to date has been a 20 minute video in 2013 to raise awareness of best practices in the care of orphaned and vulnerable children.
+You can see it at unitingforchildren.org — a website I developed in partnership with others to continue advocating for change in this area.

 My wife and I started Project Friends in 2008 and serve as the directors in Cambodia.
-It’s a small non-profit based in Japan offering immersive educational programs in Cambodia (project-friends.org).
-I’m also working with older youth transitioning from an orphanage to independence.
+It’s a small non-profit based in Japan offering experiential educational programs in Cambodia (project-friends.org).

 I’m also run a small program in Phnom Penh helping young adults who have grown up in an orphanage transition to living independently.
 I work with a Cambodian social worker to provide mentoring and coordinate training, education, and other services.